18F/tts-internal-buy-starter-repo/README.md

 ## Instructions

-For a project titled `Project X` and with the repository `tts-buy-project-x` already started, run the following to start a fresh repo:
+For a project titled `Project X` and with the repository `tts-buy-project-x` already started, run the following start a fresh repo:

 ```
 git clone https://github.com/18F/tts-internal-buy-starter-repo.git